statsmodels/statsmodels/docs/source/dev/test_notes.rst

 environment by creating links from your python environment's libraries to the statsmodels source code.
 Therefore, changes to pure python code will be immediately available to the user without a re-install.
-Changes to C code or Cython code require rerunning ``pip install -e .`` before these changes are available.
+Changes to C code or Cython code require rerunning ``python -m pip install -e .`` before these changes are available.

 Test Driven Development